 We see new modes of communication coming into existence with each passing year and, by setting up an omnichannel approach at the start, a company is ready for any number of new channels to get added to their plan.
 This readiness for digital transformation can give brands a competitive advantage and help them with their current initiatives.

 A support channel is a medium through which you can communicate with customers.
 Popular support channels include telephone, email, social media, live chat, video, forums, and self-service knowledge bases.

 Each support channel can play a different role in customer journeys, which is why companies highly benefit from omnichannel customer service.
 Here are a few possibilities and their benefits:

 - Physical store.
 For many B2C companies, a physical location can be incorporated into their omnichannel customer experience.
-By utilizing in-store technology to tie shopping in-store to online interactions, B2C brands can create a unified purchase history, in case a customer runs into issues with their product later down the road, or decide to look at more products in an online store.
+Using in-store technology to tie shopping in-store to online interactions enables brands can create a unified purchase history, in case a customer runs into issues with their product later down the road, or decides to look at more products in an online store.

 - Social media platforms.
-Many customers interact directly with a brand over social media, such as tweeting out a concern or writing a comment under a LinkedIn or Facebook post.
-By linking these kinds of interactions on social media back to the customer’s journey as a whole, businesses are able to provide contextual responses if the customer reaches out over another channel.
+Many customers interact directly with a brand over social media, such as tweeting a concern or writing a comment under a LinkedIn or Facebook post.
+By linking these kinds of interactions on social media back to the customer’s journey as a whole, businesses can provide contextual responses if the customer reaches out over another channel.

 - Online self-service options.
 Some companies utilize online resources such as chatbots, virtual catalogs, and downloadable resources.
-By tying interactions with these resources to other customer interactions, organizations can assist customers better if they have a specific inquiry and create more tailored marketing and sales opportunities.
+By tying interactions with these resources to other customer interactions, they can assist customers better and create tailored marketing and sales opportunities.